-- A) Two members will be selected from and by the membership of the SA to serve as voting members of the UA and to act as a liaison between the UA and the SA.
-The remaining four undergraduate student membership of the UA; as specified in Article 2 of the UA charter, shall be elected by the undergraduate student body at the time of SA's spring elections in the same manner as SA voting members.
+A) Two members will be selected from and by the membership of the SA to serve as voting members of the UA and to act as a liaison between the UA and the SA.
+The remaining four undergraduate student membership of the UA, as specified in Article 2 of the UA charter, shall be elected by the undergraduate student body at the time of SA's spring elections in the same manner as SA voting members.
 The elections shall follow the rules and procedures specified in Article 3 of the SA's Charter.
 Elected representatives to the UA shall serve for one calendar year, taking office June 1st.
 Elections for the two SA voting members to the UA shall be by separate secret ballots.
 SA voting members may have one vote for each position to be filled, but may not vote for any one individual twice on any ballot.
-The President may not be one of the SA representatives to the UA. - B) If at any time during the course of an academic year, a UA member elected directly from the undergraduate student body should leave his office, then the seat shall be filled by the next
+The President may not be one of the SA representatives to the UA.
+Should a seat on the UA be empty, the seat shall be declared vacant.